typelevel/cats/docs/src/main/tut/datatypes/functionk.md

 We don't need to write a law to test the implementation of the `fk` for the above to be true.
 It's automatically given by its parametric polymorphism.

-This is why a parametric polymorphic function `FunctionK[F, G]` is sometime referred as a natural transformer.
+This is why a parametric polymorphic function `FunctionK[F, G]` is sometime referred as a Natural Transformation.
-However, they are two different concepts. `FunctionK` is a stronger and stricter construction than natural transformer.
+However, they are two different concepts. `FunctionK` is a stronger and stricter construction than Natural Transformation.

 For more details, Bartosz Milewski has written a great blog post titled ["Parametricity: Money for Nothing and Theorems for Free"](https://bartoszmilewski.com/2014/09/22/parametricity-money-for-nothing-and-theorems-for-free/).